neilsteven1997/cybersecurity/security-audits/botium-toys/botium-toys_2026-02-22.md

 - ✅ Closed-circuit television (CCTV) surveillance
 - ✅ Fire detection/prevention (fire alarm, sprinkler system, etc.)

+---

+**Compliance checklist**

+**Question:** _Then, select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?
+_

+**Payment Card Industry Data Security Standard (PCI DSS)**

+- ❌ Only authorized users have access to customers’ credit card information.
+- ❌ Credit card information is stored, accepted, processed, and transmitted internally, in a secure environment.
+- ❌ Implement data encryption procedures to better secure credit card transaction touchpoints and data.
+- ❌ Adopt secure password management policies.

+**General Data Protection Regulation (GDPR)**

+- ❌ E.U. customers’ data is kept private/secured.
+- ✅ There is a plan in place to notify E.U. customers within 72 hours if their data is compromised/there is a breach.
+- ✅ Ensure data is properly classified and inventoried.
+- ✅ Enforce privacy policies, procedures, and processes to properly document and maintain data.

+**System and Organizations Controls (SOC type 1, SOC type 2) **

+- ❌ User access policies are established.
+- ❌ Sensitive data (PII/SPII) is confidential/private.
+- ✅ Data integrity ensures the data is consistent, complete, accurate, and has been validated.
+- ✅ Data is available to individuals authorized to access it.

+---

 ## Recommendations & Prioritized Action Plan
 1. High priority: Enable MFA across all accounts (immediate).